 LocalBusiness is the foundation.
 It defines your business name, address, phone, hours, and general category.
 Every local business website should have this.

 More specific types are better when they exist.
 If you're a plumber, use the Plumber schema type.
 If you're a salon, use BeautySalon.
-These give AI more context about exactly what kind of business you are.
+These give AI more context about your business category.

 Service describes what you offer.
 Each service you provide can be defined separately with its own description.